 Now lets us look into what makes vaping tick, and where it comes short!

-It is without doubt one of the coolest ways to take CBD.
+It is, without a doubt, one of the coolest ways to take CBD.
 Standing at a street corner with a metal pen grasped between your index and middle finger, puffing out scented clouds.
 Fits the description of cool!
 But before we simply jump on the bandwagon, let us thoroughly look into it

 The Working Of A Vape Pen

 The vape pen consists of a cartridge/chamber to load your CBD extract into it.
 The extract is mostly in the form of a liquid.
-Unlike smoking you cannot use dabs, crystals or shatter in the vape pen.
-One the oil is loaded, the chamber is heated causing the oil to fume.
-The fume is sucked in and inhaled through the mouth piece.
+Unlike smoking, you cannot use dabs, crystals, or shatter in the vape pen.
+Once the oil is loaded, the chamber is heated causing the oil to fume.
+The fume is sucked in and inhaled through the mouthpiece.
 Easy as that!

 Why The Vape Pen?